state-hiu/cybergis-guides/1.0/cybergis-guides-roguegeonode-1.0.md

 ```

 ###Step 9
-Cron jobs can be set up to sync local and remote GeoGit repos.
+Cron jobs can be set up to sync local and remote GeoGig repos.
 This can be very useful when syncing large datasets in primarily one direction.
 For example, pushing a large amount of data to a field office at 6am before staff arrive at work.
 The script will also help organizations receive updates to their layers from others without having to share their own propriety information.
 The script will only sync when there are no conflicts.
 Support for automated notifications when the sync fails using AWS SNS will be implemented soon.
 You can sync at a standard hourly, daily, weekly, or monthly interval using the following command.
 You need to add a remote via MapLoom or step 7 (once the script is fixed) before hand.

 You can execute a push, pull, or two-way (duplex) cron job.
 The three options for direction are: `push, pull, and duplex`.